MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-invoice-sales-orders-overview.md

 ﻿---
-title: Invoice sales orders overview
+title: Invoice customers overview
-description: Learn how to use Dynamics 365 products to support your organization's business processes for invoicing sales orders. ms.date: 05/31/2023 ms.topic: overview
+description: Learn how to use Dynamics 365 products to support your organization's business processes for invoicing customers. ms.date: 01/11/2024 ms.topic: overview
 author: edupont04
 ms.author: npaldhikar
 ms.custom: bap-template
 ---

-# Invoice sales orders overview
+# Invoice customers overview

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Finance Insights, Dynamics 365 Customer Insights***

-The invoice sales orders process area covers creating and sending an invoice to a customer based on a sales order or a free text invoice.
+The invoice customers process area covers creating and sending an invoice to a customer based on a sales order or a free text invoice.
 Invoicing is an essential part of the order to cash process.
 It involves creating and sending a bill to customers for the products or services they ordered and posting it to the general ledger.
 The invoice process starts when a sale takes place and continues through delivery to the customer and receiving payment.

 Dynamics 365 supports the following types of customer invoices: